 At Loxford we recognise the need to work collaboratively with other schools and organisations.
 We are stronger when we work in partnership, whether it be acting as a critical friend or gaining advice from other outstanding schools.
+We are the flagship school within the Loxford multi-academy trust and we work closely with our partner schools in the trust.
 We are an ‘Outstanding’ all through school that is really going places.
 At Loxford we believe our pioneering and rigorous learning environment, and commitment to innovation provides our students with the opportunity to realise their full potential.
 We innovate, we challenge and we ensure success.

 Currently we are working with a number of partner organisations some of whom are shown below.